What is Counseling?

 - Does your employer offer services through an Employee Assistance Program (EAP)?

 - Will you need services at a reduced cost?
 Some mental health professionals offer “sliding fee scale” that allows you to pay for services based on your income.

-- Some providers allow for phone consultation prior to your first appointment.
+- Do they offer a phone consultation prior to your first appointment.
 This provides an opportunity to ask about their specialty and area of expertise.